 Editorial Policy

 This page describes how RackNotes writes, researches, edits, and corrects articles.
 It exists because in 2026, “tech blog” can mean anything from a careful publication to an AI-generated content farm — and the difference matters to readers.
-We’d rather state our standards openly than have people guess.
+The standards below are stated openly rather than left to guesswork.

 How articles get written